EPE-GOV-BR/epe4md/cran-comments.md

   This is the first submission.

     There was 1 NOTE:

-* checking dependencies in R code ...
+* checking R code for possible problems ...
 NOTE
-  Namespace in Imports field not imported from: 'magrittr'

-  magrittr is a build-time dependency.
+    There are no visible binding for some global variables

 ## Downstream dependencies